terrier-org/pyterrier/docs/experiments.rst

 In this case, additional columns are returned for each measure, indicating the number of queries improved compared to the baseline, the number of queries degraded, as well as the paired t-test p-value in the difference between each row and the baseline row.
-NB: For the baseline, these values are NaN.
+NB: For the baseline, these values are NaN (not applicable).

 .. include:: ./_includes/experiment-sig.rst

-For this test collection, between the TF_IDF and BM25 weighting models, there is no significant difference observed for in MAP, but there is for mean reciprocal rank (*p<0.05*).
+For this test collection, between the TF_IDF and BM25 weighting models, there is no significant difference observed in terms of MAP, but there is a significant different in terms of mean reciprocal rank (*p<0.05*).
 Indeed, while BM25 improves average precision for 46 queries over TF_IDF, it degrades it for 45; on the other hand, the rank of the first relevant document is improved for 16 queries by BM25 over TD_IDF.

 Per-query Effectiveness